is-project-4th-year/group-d-is-projects-NancyMungai/README.md

 **TDS Sensor:**
 - Clean electrode with distilled water
 - Verify sensor is fully submerged
-- Recalibrate against known solution
+- Recalibrate against the known solution

 **DHT22:**
 - Ensure not exposed to direct water spray
-- Check if condensation present
+- Check if condensation is present
-- May need replacement if readings stuck
+- May need replacement if readings are stuck

 **HC-SR04:**
 - Clean sensor lens